dfki-ric/hand_embodiment/README.md

 we can see a 3D view of markers and on the right side we see the segment and annotation editor.

+## Merge Policy

+If you want to contribute to this repository, open a pull request on GitHub with your suggested changes.
+Pushing to the main branch is forbidden.
+Note that there might be no active maintenance and no support since this software is only intended as an implementation supporting the corresponding paper.

 ## Funding

 This library has been developed initially at the